 When to Use Submersible Tank Pumps

 Submersible tank pumps are seated in the bottom of your tank and designed to pump water upwards through the top of the roof.
 Given this, they are generally used in underground tanks where water needs to be pumped up to the surface.

 This is especially important to consider if you will be installing in an above ground tank.
-Submersible pumps can be install in above ground tanks, however your need to keep in mind that your rainwater will be plumbed in from the top.
+Submersible pumps can be installed in above ground tanks, however you need to keep in mind that your rainwater will be plumbed in from the top.
 If you also want to directly access water from your tank, a tap can still be fitted to your tank, or you might simply opt to connect your rainwater to nearby taps.